Bhavik-20/Peek-A-Book/README.md

 * HTML, CSS, JS, AJAX, Jquery: Frontend

 # Getting Started

+**----------You can skip the installation of this project and directly access it [here](https://visualization-of-algos.herokuapp.com/)----------**

 **Step 1: Install XAMPP using the link provided above.**
 * Alternatively follow this [video](https://www.youtube.com/watch?v=O6T8YPUmyj8)